 In return for reaching new customers and promoting your business for little or no cost, be prepared to invest time in creating a strong relationship with your brand partner.

 Be flexible and creative early in the planning stage.
 Once you have a central idea for working together, look at all parts of your respective businesses and see how and where you can spread your idea across multiple marketing channels.
-By amplifying the activity across email, print, adverts or social media you will get better return on investment for the time you are putting in.
+By amplifying the activity across email, print adverts or social media you will get a better return on investment (ROI) for the time you are putting in.

-The only limiting factor for collaboration is finding brands to do it with.
-The majority of brands we work with find this the biggest limiting factor as often it takes meeting someone whilst networking to get the ball rolling.
-Now, with collaboration sites like Brand Gathering, businesses can find other brands to collaborate with.
+The only limiting factor for collaboration is finding the right partner to do it with.
+The majority of brands we work with find this the biggest hurdle, as it often takes meeting someone whilst networking to get the ball rolling.

 Written by Christina Richardson of The Nurture Network.